 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sharpes has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sharpes has few renters and college students.
 But the biggest reason it is quieter in Sharpes than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sharpes may be for you.

-One of the nice things about Sharpes is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Sharpes is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Sharpes doesn't have a public transportation system that people use for their commute.

+Sharpes is a somewhat ethnically-diverse town.
 The people who call Sharpes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sharpes residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sharpes include English, Irish, German, Italian, and French.
+Important ancestries of people in Sharpes include English, Irish, German, Italian, and French Canadian.

 The most common language spoken in Sharpes is English.
 Other important languages spoken here include Spanish and Polish.